djhshih/djhshih.github.io/res/computing.md

 There are a myriad of other Linux variants (i.e. distributions).
 They fall into three main families:

-1. Red Hat, CentOS Stream, Fedora)
+1. Red Hat, CentOS, Fedora
-2. Debian, Ubuntu
+2. Debian, Ubuntu, MX Linux, Mint, ...
-3. Arch Linux
+3. Arch Linux, EndeavourOS, Manjaro, Garuda, ...

-Most computing servers run a variants of Linux known as CentOS (versions 7 or 8), which is the community version of Red Hat Enterprise Linux.
+Most computing servers run a variants of Linux known as CentOS Linux (versions 7 or 8), which is the community version of Red Hat Enterprise Linux.
 The latter is often used in risk-adverse enterprise environments.
-Starting in 2021, CentOS is being replaced with CentOS Stream, which removes minor versioning.
+Starting in 2021, CentOS Linux is being replaced with CentOS Stream, which removes minor versioning.
 Research organizations such as CERN has adopted CentOS Stream.

 Ubuntu and its derivative distributions likely have the best hardware driver support